Frequently asked questions from Divorce Professionals

 They are suitable for use in negotiation, mediation, consent orders and contested proceedings.

-• We can act as a Single Joint Expert (SJE) where required.
+• Yes, we act as a Single Joint Expert (SJE) in all cases.

 • Typically we require: